 Presented by Espacio Flamenco

 Cuban flamenco dancer Ana Rosa pairs with singer Samir Osorio and Espacio Flamenco for one night only at Tablao Artichoke, presented by Espacio Flamenco.
 Rosa is the director, instructor, choreographer, and principal dancer for the Compañia Flamenca Ecos, a group considered to be the foremost reference for flamenco in Cuba, and Osorio-Leon, who now resides in Seattle, was the lead flamenco singer with Compañía Flamenca Ecos of Havana, Cuba, as well as the founder and lead singer of the Irene Rodríguez Company.

 Church Bar, 2600 NE Sandy Blvd

 Get glammed up in your ‘70s best and bring your dancing shoes to The Holding Project’s fundraising party, Let Us Pray.
-Because making art is expensive, the proceeds from the event will go to supporting The Holding Projects’s upcoming live performance, dance films, and festival submission fees.
-The party features live DJs, drinks, dancing, food, raffles, photo booth, silent auction, and a special screening of Amy Leona Havin’s newest dance film, HOLY LOLA.
+Because making art is expensive, the proceeds from the event will go to supporting The Holding Projects’ upcoming live performances, dance films, and festival submission fees.
+The party features live DJs, drinks, dancing, food, raffles, a photo booth, a silent auction, and a special screening of Amy Leona Havin’s newest dance film, HOLY LOLA.